American Food Stories

 What you will do

-- Record ~6 minutes of someone or yourself discussing a dish or food tradition or experience.
-It doesn’t really matter as long as it’s meaningful to the speaker
+- Record ~5 minutes (more is fine, try not to be too much under) of someone (maybe yourself) discussing a food experience, dish or food tradition.
+The topic doesn’t really matter as long as it’s meaningful to the speaker.

-- Use basic sound editing software to clean it up (this takes about 30 minutes)
+- Use basic sound editing software to clean up the recording (this takes about 30-45 minutes even if it’s your first time)

-- Use AI to generate some goofy image related to your food topic
+- Use/take a photo or use AI to generate some goofy image related to your food topic

-- Create a simple webpage to host your interview clip and your blurb and image
+- Create a simple webpage to present your speaker bio, image, and interview clip

 Questions to keep in mind for your analysis

-- Does the story related to identity, gender, community, authenticity, heritage, etc.
+- How does the story related to identity, gender, community, authenticity, heritage, etc?

 - What kind of larger themes appear (exotic, health, comfort, economy, speed, etc)?